How to Study for the SAT: How I Gained 250+ Points January 5, 2022

 While I didn’t take an SAT prep course, I think it could be a great option for some people.
 If you have trouble with self-discipline and focus, an SAT prep course would probably be helpful.
 If practicing on your own isn’t difficult, the cost of an SAT prep course likely does not justify its high price tag.

-Layer 2: Familiarity With the Test Format
+Stage 2: Familiarity With the Test Format

 After doing many practice problems, I noticed patterns in the types of questions covered on the SAT.
 Upon seeing a question, I immediately knew the type of answer choices that would be available since I had done many similar practice problems, just with different “variables.”

-I found meeting with a tutor to be beneficial during layer 2.
+I found meeting with a tutor to be beneficial during stage 2.
 I met with my tutor three times (1 hour each time, totaling to 3 hours) and saw an increase of ~100 points on practice math sections.
 It was definitely time and money well spent.
 If you can, try learning new material on your own, instead of with a tutor, since your time with a tutor can be better spent elsewhere.
 My tutor showed how to avoid common mistakes, taught me that I should never feel ambivalent about any two answers, since there will only be one best answer, and gave me tips to better take advantage of the format of the SAT.
 I also learned how to solve math problems in new, faster ways that weren’t taught to me in school.
 These tips were not obvious to me on my own, but were extremely beneficial in helping me improve my SAT score.

-Layer 3: Pacing
+Stage 3: Pacing

 When I first started taking practice tests, I could barely finish a section on time, but after enough practice, I had enough time to partially check my work a second time.
 At this point, I needed to pace myself and slow down.
 I found I scored better when I took my time when first answering questions, having just enough time to thoroughly check my work once than when I rushed through the test and had time to check my work twice.
 It was hard to convince myself to meticulously examine my work after having already done it once.
 To score in the 1500s, it is critical to check your work, since you can’t miss many questions.